-From there we will further explore some local structure of nonlinear problems with Linearized Approximate Triangular Decompositions.
+From there we will go farther to explore some local structure of nonlinear problems with Linearized Approximate Triangular Decompositions.
 Applying results from the treatment of linear problems to the linearization of nonlinear systems, variable orderings for locally-stable approximate triangular sets can be determined.
-To do this, we use the homotopy continuation methods of PHCpack (41) to generate generic points on each irreducible component of a given nonlinear polynomial system (32; 34; 35; 33).
+To do this, we use the homotopy continuation methods of PHCpack [37] to generate generic points on each irreducible component of a given nonlinear polynomial system [29, 31, 32, 30].
 A collection of certain results on the decomposition of non-linear systems is also provided here.
-For example, for n variables, the interpolation methods of Sommese, Verschelde, and Wampler give approximate triangular representations of the (n-1)-dimensional components.
+For example, for n variables, the interpolation methods of Sommese, Verschelde, and Wampler give approximate triangular representations of the n-1 dimensional components.

-The above results, together with certain results using the equiprojectable decomposition (presented in our related work (29)), form an accessible bridge to the study of the fully non-linear case.
+The above results, together with certain results using the equi-projectable decomposition (presented in [25], the first paper) form an accessible bridge to the study of the fully non-linear case.
 This will be described in a forthcoming work.